-To be eligible for the JMD EU4M programme, applicant must fulfil these minimal requirements:
+To be eligible for the JMD EU4M programme, applicants must fulfil these minimal requirements:

 At the moment of application, students must have at least a B1 level of the teaching language used in the country of their first study year; an A1 level of the teaching language used in the second country is also recommended.

-Additionally, survival Russian and basic Arabic is required for students coming to ISPU and Nile respectively.
-Although lectures will be taught in English in these institutions, everyday life out of their premises is likely to use the aforementioned languages.
+Additionally, basic Arabic is advisable for students coming to Nile.
+Although lectures will be taught in English in this institution, everyday life out of its premises is likely to use the aforementioned languages.